Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Background

-FOONs can be created by annotating manipulations from observation, such as video demonstrations, or, as we plan to explore in the near future, demonstrations from a human teacher.
-During the annotation process, it is important to note the objects, actions, and state changes that have been observed for achieving a specific goal, such as preparing a meal.
-As a result, one can obtain a FOON \textit{subgraph} for several activities or recipes, which describes a sequence of functional units (and its corresponding objects and actions) to fulfill the given goal.
-A combination of two or more subgraphs form a \textit{universal} FOON.
-This merging procedure consolidates all instances of object nodes and removes duplicate functional units that are common across different subgraphs~\cite{paulius2016functional}.
-Presently, the FOON dataset provides 140 subgraph annotations from which a universal FOON can been created; these annotations along with helper code are publicly available for use.\footnote{FOONets (FOON Website) -- \url{http://www.foonets.com}}
+FOONs are created by annotating action from observation, such as video demonstrations.
+We note the objects, actions, and state changes required to achieve a specific goal, such as a recipe, during annotation.
+This results in a \textit{subgraph}, which is a sequence of functional units (and their respective objects and actions) to fulfill the given goal.
+Two or more subgraphs can be merged to form a \textit{universal} FOON.
+Presently, the FOON dataset provides 140 subgraph {annotations of recipes} with which a universal FOON can be created; these annotations along with helper code are publicly available for use.\footnote{FOON API and Dataset -- \url{https://github.com/davidpaulius/foon_api}}